Divyanka Tripathi Is Unstoppable! The Yeh Hai Mohabbatein Actress Dazzles On Magazine Cover!

 Divyanka Looks Stunning!

-In the picture, Divyanka is seen wearing pink dress with boat neck and duster sleeves.
+In the picture, Divyanka is seen wearing a pink dress with boat neck and duster sleeves.
 She had also donned small nose ring and a bracelet.
-The magazine also had caption, "Unstoppable Divyanka Tripathi Dahiya."
+The magazine also had the caption, "Unstoppable Divyanka Tripathi Dahiya."

 Fans Praise Divyanka: Read Comments